while-loop/remember-me/README.md

 Remember Me is a proactive solution to keep passwords secure and fresh.
-With the push for Autofill services in browsers, password managers, and even [native mobile OS support](https://developer.android.com/guide/topics/text/autofill.html), the need to `remember` passwords become more obsolete.
+With the push for Autofill services in browsers, password managers, and even [native mobile OS support](https://developer.android.com/guide/topics/text/autofill.html), the need to `remember` passwords becomes more obsolete.

 Why Should I Use Remember Me
 ----------------------------